thompson-tomo/FluentStorage/README.md

 In 2026, we added:

 * **Cloudflare R2** provider
+* **Azure.Identity support for Azure Files** with token credential, client secret, and managed identity authentication.

+In 2025, we added:

-* **Azure.Identity support for Azure Files**, bringing token credential, client secret, and managed identity authentication parity with Azure Blob Storage
+* **Azure.Identity support for Azure Blobs** with token credential, client secret, and managed identity authentication.

 In 2024, we added: